sbupgsa/constitution/Constitution.md

 ## ARTICLE V: PARLIAMENTARY AUTHORITY

-The organization recognizes Robert&rsquo;s Rules of Order Newly Revised as its parliamentary authority and shall thus consult it to conduct all business except when in contradiction with any ordinances in this Constitution.
+The organization recognizes <cite>Robert&rsquo;s Rules of Order Newly Revised</cite> as its parliamentary authority and shall thus consult it to conduct all business except when in contradiction with any ordinances in this Constitution.

 ## ARTICLE VI: LEADERSHIP

 ### Section 1: Eligibility

-All candidates for a position in the Board of Directors (elected or ex officio) must be an active member with a minimum cumulative grade point average (henceforth &ldquo;GPA&rdquo;) of 3.0 on a 4.0 scale unless otherwise specified.
+An individual shall not be eligible to run for or hold an office unless they are an active member of the organization, are enrolled as a graduate student at SBU, and posses a minimum cumulative grade point averages of 3.0 on a 4.0 scale.

-All candidates must plan to attend SBU at least until the following election passes.
-An individual shall not be considered a candidate for office if they have met their term limits, as defined in Section 4.
+An individual shall not be eligible to run for an office if they do not plan to attend SBU as a graduate student for the duration of the term of said office or if they have met the term limits for said office, as defined in [Subsection 4(E) of this Article](#subsection-e-term-limits).

-An individual shall only be recognized as a candidate if they have been an active member of the organization for at least two semesters prior to the semester wherein they would assume office, if elected.
+An individual shall not be eligible to run for an office unless they have been an active member of the organization for at least one full semester prior to the the date they would assume office, if elected.

-Those who are elected shall be expected to become familiar with the Student Club and Organization Handbook (henceforth &ldquo;the handbook&rdquo;), provided by SBU&rsquo;s Office of Student Engagement and Activities.
+Those who are elected shall be expected to become familiar with the <cite>Student Club and Organization Handbook</cite>&mdash;provided by SBU&rsquo;s Office of Student Engagement and Activities&mdash;and with the parliamentary authority.

-### Section 2: Structure
+### Section 2: Board of Directors

-#### SUBSECTION A: BOARD OF DIRECTORS

-The governing body of the organization is called the Board of Directors.
-The Board of Directors shall be comprised of at least four, but no more than ten, voting members and at minimum four non-voting, ex officio members.
-The right to vote shall be granted on the basis of whether or not the individual in question has been elected to their position from among the entirety of the constituency of the organization and whether or not the position to which the individual has been elected serves to connect the organization to a separate entity.
-The members of the Board of Directors are the President, Vice President, Treasurer, Secretary, Historian, Director of External Affairs, Director of Marketing, Director of Outreach, Underclassperson Member-at-Large, Upperclassperson Member-at-Large, Chairs of all Committees of the organization, the Senators of the GSO who represent the Department, at least one student member of each committee of the Department, and the Advisor.
+The officers of the organization are the President, the Vice President, the Treasurer, the Secretary, the Historian, the Director of External Affairs, the Director of Marketing, the Director of Outreach, the Underclassperson Member-at-Large, the Upperclassperson Member-at-Large, the Chairs of all committees of the organization, the Senators of the GSO who represent the Department as well as their alternates, all graduate student members of each committee of the Department, and the Advisor.
+These officers shall constitute the Board of Directors.

+The President, the Vice President, the Treasurer, the Secretary, the Director of External Affairs, the Director of Marketing, the Director of Outreach, the Underclassperson Member-at-Large, the Upperclassperson Member-at-Large, the Chairs of standing committees of the organization, and the GSO Senators shall be voting members of the Board of Directors and all other members of the Board of Directors shall be non-voting members thereof.

+No individual may occupy more than one voting position within the Board of Directors.
+Voting members of the Board of Directors may hold non-voting positions within the Board of Directors, with the exception that no individual may serve as both a GSO Senator and an alternate for the GSO Senators.

+The officers shall perform those duties listed in [Section 3 of this Article](#section-3-duties) and such other duties applicable to the office as prescribed by the parliamentary authority or elsewhere in this Constitution.

 At all times, the positions of the President, Vice President, Treasurer, and Secretary must be filled.
 Should this not be the case, the organization shall be considered defunct, in addition to the ordinances specified in [Article XII](#article-xii-disbursal-of-assets-in-the-event-the-group-becomes-defunct).

-The Board of Directors shall be responsible for handling all disciplinary matters (with the consultation of the Advisor), as well as all matters administrative, supervisory, and fiscal.

-#### SUBSECTION B: EX OFFICIO MEMBERS

-Ex officio members to the Board of Directors are appointed due to their relation to certain activities within the organization or their affiliation with other entities whose activities are pertinent to the governance of the organization.
-Ex officio members have a voice, but not a vote in meetings of the Board of Directors, unless they have, in addition, been elected to a voting position in the Board of Directors.
-The ex officio members shall consist of the senators of the Department to the GSO, all chairs of committees formed by members of the organization and approved by the Board of Directors, at least one graduate student member from each committee of the Department, and the Advisor.
-Though ex officio members are not provided a vote in matters decided by the Board of Directors, they shall be recognized as highly valued advisory members and, as such, their opinions are not to be taken lightly by the voting members of the Board of Directors.

 ### Section 3: Duties

+The presiding officer of meetings of the general body shall be the President or&mdash;in their absence&mdash;the Vice President.
+In the absence of both officers from a meeting of the general body, the &ldquo;senior most&rdquo; officer present shall call the meeting to order and preside over the election of a chair for the remainder of the meeting.
+In the absence of all officers from a meeting of the general body, the first active member to arrive at the meeting shall call the meeting to order and preside over the election of a chair for the remainder of the meeting.
+The &ldquo;seniority&rdquo; of officers is defined by: the order of the Subsection&mdash;of this Section&mdash;that details the duties of their office, with officers listed earlier having greater seniority.
+Ties between officers with the same &ldquo;seniority&rdquo; shall be broken in favor of the first such officer to arrive at the meeting.

 #### SUBSECTION A: PRESIDENT

 The President shall be the official representative of the organization.
 The President shall have the power to convene and preside over the meetings of the Board of Directors and the general membership and prepare the agenda for said meetings.
-By the parliamentary authority, the President, as the presiding officer of any meeting, shall not vote on a motion unless his/her vote will break a tie.
+By the parliamentary authority, the President, as the presiding officer of any such meeting, shall not vote on a motion unless their vote will break a tie.
-The President shall further perform such duties as may be necessary and proper in the fulfillment of his/her office, subject to the approval of the Board of Directors.

 #### SUBSECTION B: VICE PRESIDENT

 The Vice President is charged with assisting the President in any reasonable task at the behest of the President.
 The Vice President shall be required to see that standing committee chairpersons are fulfilling their duties.
-The Vice President shall further perform such duties as may be necessary and proper in the fulfillment of his/her office, subject to the approval of the Board of Directors.
-If the President is unable to perform his/her duties, (due to impeachment, leave of absence, or resignation), the Vice President shall assume the position of President.
-The President or the Advisor may, when necessary, temporarily grant the powers bestowed upon the President to the Vice President.

 #### SUBSECTION C: TREASURER

 The Treasurer shall keep detailed record of all monies allotted to and raised by the organization.
 The Treasurer shall also submit all payment requests.
-The Treasurer shall perform such duties as may be necessary and proper in the fulfillment of his/her office, subject to the approval of the Board of Directors.
-The Treasurer shall assume the position of Vice President in the event that the Vice President is unable to perform his/her duties (due to leave of absence, resignation, or assumption of Presidency).
-A new Treasurer will be elected in a special election called by the President if a vacancy occurs in this office.
-The President, Vice President, or the Advisor may, when necessary, temporarily grant the powers bestowed upon the Vice President to the Treasurer.

 #### SUBSECTION D: SECRETARY

-The Secretary shall take minutes and attendance of all meetings of the general body, the Board of Directors, and the Executive Committee and maintain an up-to-date active membership roster.
+The Secretary shall take minutes and attendance of all meetings of the general body, the Board of Directors and maintain an up-to-date active membership roster.
-The Secretary shall inform all members at least one academic day prior of the all scheduled meetings of the general membership body by email.
+The Secretary shall be responsible for sending notice of upcoming meetings to members as required by this Constitution.
 The Secretary shall also assist the Vice President in ensuring that the standing committee chairpersons are fulfilling their duties.
-A new Secretary will be elected in a special election called by the President if a vacancy occurs in this office.

 #### SUBSECTION E: HISTORIAN

 The Historian is responsible for facilitating the storage and propagation of institutional knowledge across various iterations of the organization and its governing bodies.
-Should the Secretary be absent from a meeting of the general body, the Board of Directors, or the Executive Committee, the Historian shall take minutes and attendance.
+Should the Secretary be absent from a meeting of the general body or the Board of Directors, the Historian shall take minutes and attendance.
 The Historian shall collect and compile information from the Secretary, Director of External Affairs, Director of Marketing, and the Director of Outreach to maintain proper continuity of the activities of the organization.
 The Historian shall also assist, as necessary, those members who occupy the aforementioned positions.

 The Historian, unlike all other positions, shall perform their duties for a term of three years so as to be able to provide historical context.
-When possible, the Historian should have previously held at least one other position on the Board of Directors prior to his/her term.
+When possible, the Historian should have previously held at least one other position on the Board of Directors prior to their term.
 A new Historian will be elected in a special election called by the President if a vacancy occurs is in this office.
 The Historian may also be referred to as the Bard.